ongardie/cubicle/README.md

 intended for isolating development environments from the host system and from each other.

-Cubicle runs on top of either of these isolation mechanisms:
+Cubicle can run on top of any of these isolation mechanisms, called _runners_:

 - [Docker](<https://en.wikipedia.org/wiki/Docker_(software)>), which is a
   popular yet heavy-weight container mechanism.
 Docker runs Linux containers,